-EMCview - the simple EMV-Precompliance-Software - now new in version 3.0!
+EMCview - the simple EMV-Precompliance-Software

 PC software for testing EMC conformity during development (EMC compliance tests).